 Finally, add a quick base layer of potting soil, then gently place the oak tree bonsai in the new pot.

-Your oak tree will now successfully be repotted and ready to start trunk development.
+Your oak tree will be repotted and ready to start trunk development.

 Develop your trunk